 Provide valuable, informative content

 To truly pique someone’s interest, you have to engage with them on a level they can relate to.
-You’ll usually have a pretty short time to do this, so be careful to tell people about the most valuable aspects about E. EXCEL.
+You’ll usually have a pretty short time to do this, so be careful to tell people the most valuable aspects about E. EXCEL.
 Do you know someone looking for a great business opportunity?
 Tell them about the wonderful opportunities E. EXCEL has to offer.
 Do you know someone looking for natural beauty products?
 Be sure to inform them about E. EXCEL’s Elemente® Beauty Products!
-Everyone can find value in E EXCEL and it’s your job to tell them where!
+Everyone can find value in E. EXCEL and it’s your job to tell them where!

 Give info in easy to digest bits

 The science of Nutritional Immunology has lots of information that is foreign to those who aren’t familiar with it.
-In an effort to not intimidate a potential customer you should offer relatable easy-to-digest tidbits.
+In an effort not to intimidate a potential customer, you should offer relatable easy-to-digest tidbits.
 Does your lead have children?
 Offer an invitation to learn like, “It’s so important to care of kid’s health!
 Protecting their immune systems is the best way to keep your kids healthy and E. EXCEL has just the products to support their health!”

 ______